frozax/bmfont/bin/readme.txt

 - Updated libpng to 1.6.19.
 - Updated zlib to 1.2.8.
 - Updated libjpeg to 9a.
+- Updated libsquish to 1.13.
+- Fixed a problem with exporting glyphs for some international languages.

 1.13 - 2012/08/12
 - Added option to export fonts using fixed cell heights for easier post processing.